SKILL UP: POSTGRADUATE CERTIFICATE IN EDUCATION: DIGITAL SKILLS

-The Postgraduate Certificate in Digital Skills is designed to be delivered on a part-time basis over the period of one academic year.
+The Postgraduate Certificate Education: Digital Skills is designed to be delivered on a part-time basis over the period of one academic year.
 It comprises two modules each of 30 CATS points: Digital Citizenship and A Curriculum Approach to Digital Skills.

 Digital skills will prepare schools and colleges for the evolving demands of the citizenship and cyber curriculum.
 It will support teachers and FE practitioners as they develop in this digital decade.
 The course aims to offer rich digital skills and research-informed strategies for new age educational environments.